mcraigtyler/map-editor/doc/1-prd-map-editor.md

 - **Containers**: Dockerize a PostgresDB with the PostGIS extension enabled.
 - **DTOs**: `FeatureDTO` `{ id, kind: 'point'|'line'|'polygon'|'road', geom: GeoJSON.Geometry, tags?, createdAt, updatedAt }`.
 - **SRID**: **4326 (WGS84)** for all geometries.
+- **Tagging**: Integrate id-tagging-schema for tag presets and validation in the frontend tag editor.
 - **Lanelets**: Start with manual drawing of center/left/right lines; automated context tagging runs on the client initially (can move server-side later).

 ## 8. Success Metrics